oxdef/lib2opds/README.md

 └── index.xml
 ```

 `/etc/lib2opds.ini` is used by default and options can be overridden via command line arguments.
+See `$ man 5 lib2opds.ini` for more details.

+Now it is possible to serve it with any HTTP server.
 Example of configuration file for Nginx with HTTP Basic Authentication:

 ```nginx
 location /library {